lima1/ovrc4_signew/README.md

-# Risk Prediction for late-stage ovarian cancer by meta-analysis of 1,525 patient samples: Biologic and Clinical Correlations
+# Risk Prediction for late-stage ovarian cancer by meta-analysis of 1,525 patient samples

 To reproduce the results of the paper, simply fetch the entire repository using Mercurial with the